imajinyun/laravel-bbs/README.md

-# A small BBS application based on Laravel framework
+# 🌈 A small application of practice training based on laravel framework

 ## Requirements